- 1 General Information

 There are two theories on what occurs with the Battleship itself.
 1st theory: After unloading its troops, a Battleship on a retaliatory mission will return to space instantly, disappearing from our detection range instantaneously.
 Perhaps is engages some form of FTL drive.
 2nd Theory: Based on how the Battleship comes from space, enters Earth's atmosphere at Very High altitude, very rapidly switches to Very Low altitude, does not decelerate from it's maximum speed at any point, and disappears from radar existance as soon as it makes contact with the Xcom Base... it seems highly possible that the aliens use a kamikaze ramming attack in order to create a direct insertion of troops into the Xcom Base, thus explaining why your forces perform an interior assault defence, instead of exterior.
 This also explains why your base defences only have time for 1 volley, unless you use the Grav Shield to repel the battleship.
 In any case, is thus impossible to assault the Battleship after the base has been defended.

-Any Battleship that is going to attack your base will head on a direct path for the base at near-maximum speed.
-It is thus impossible to shoot down the Battleship except with the Avenger, or with base defenses.
-Even then, the chances of shooting down a battleship with an Avenger from the target base is very minimal.
+Any Battleship that is going to attack your base will head on a direct path for the base at maximum speed.
+It is thus impossible to shoot down the Battleship except with an Avenger, or with base defenses.
 If a Very Large craft is detected on a direct course for one of your bases, then start Base Defence preparations immediately.

 There are other Battleships that appear on Retaliation missions, however.
 In the final stages of a Retaliation mission in an area, two Battleships will be deployed to search for your base.
-However, Battleships do not appear to have any sensing equipment, so Battleships acting in this capacity will generally just fly around for a bit and then leave.
+These Battleships can find your base (though they will not attack it themselves), but it's less likely - Battleships are much faster than the various scout craft sent earlier, and consequently spend less time searching.

 An easy way to tell whether the battleship is a "searcher" or a "destroyer" is it's altitude.
 It always starts Very High, but if it almost immediately shifts to Very Low, your base has been found and it is going to head straight for your base and land at top speed.
 If it remains Very High, then it is merely searching.